cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ObjectsApi.md

 id = 1 # int | Specifies the id of the Object.
-from_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter Object's snapshots which are taken after this value. (optional) to_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter Object's snapshots which are taken before this value. (optional) run_types = [
+access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional) from_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter Object's snapshots which were taken after this value. (optional) to_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter Object's snapshots which were taken before this value. (optional) run_start_from_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter Object's snapshots which were run after this value. (optional) run_start_to_time_usecs = 1 # int | Specifies the timestamp in Unix time epoch in microseconds to filter Object's snapshots which were run before this value. (optional) run_types = [
         "kRegular",
     ] # [str] | Filter by run type.
 Only protection run matching the specified types will be returned.
 By default, CDP hydration snapshots are not included, unless explicitly queried using this field. (optional)